Lurkomorie/telegram-bot/SCENARIO_SELECTION_FIX.md

 # Scenario Selection Fix

+## Status: ✅ FIXED (Oct 22, 2025)

+The issue with scenario selection not working has been resolved.
+The miniapp now uses a dedicated API endpoint to create chats and send greeting messages directly.

 ## Problem

 The "Select This Scenario" button in the miniapp wasn't working.
 Users could browse characters and scenarios, but clicking the button did nothing.